strimzi/strimzi.github.io/_posts/2021-01-08-consumer-tuning.md

 You can also calibrate the `max.poll.interval.ms` and `max.poll.interval.ms` polling configuration properties to reduce the number of rebalances.

-`max.poll.interval.ms`
+* **`max.poll.interval.ms`**
-: Sets the interval to check the consumer is continuing to process messages.
+Sets the interval to check the consumer is continuing to process messages.
 If the consumer application does not make a call to poll at least every `max.poll.interval.ms` milliseconds, the consumer is considered to be failed, causing a rebalance.
 If the application cannot process all the records returned from poll in time, you can avoid a rebalance by using this property to increase the interval in milliseconds between polls for new messages from a consumer.

-`max.poll.records`
+* **`max.poll.records`**
-: Sets the number of processed records returned from the consumer.
+Sets the number of processed records returned from the consumer.
 You can use the `max.poll.records` property to set a maximum limit on the number of records returned from the consumer buffer, allowing your application to process fewer records within the `max.poll.interval.ms` limit.

 ```properties
 # ...